 PHOTO BY ED MORAN

-It’s still winter in some regions, so here are ways to use your off-time wisely for the benefit of your rowing organization.
+It’s still winter in most regions, so here are ways to use your off-time wisely for the benefit of your rowing organization.

 Help your organization and help others

 Years ago, a few of us put heads (and experience) together and formed the Potomac River Safety Committee.
 Coaches, referees, coxswains, scullers, and float captains from organizations that shared the same stretch of the Potomac felt strongly that not only is there wisdom in numbers but also that if we agreed on traffic patterns, standards, and policies regarding heat and cold, we could all help each other.
 The spirit of mutual support and accountability inspired us to share the work and develop the guidelines.